overtone1000/uDAQC/Documentation/Development To-Do.md

 # **Development Tasks**
-* Working on server creating the new Lossy Data structure.
-Work is ongoing primarily in the IO_Log and IO_System_Logged classes.

 ## In Progress Notes
-### Decimation
-The new strategy is to send data of varying temporal resolution to the web client on demand for chart rendering.
-This is detailed in changes to "Architecture.md"

 ## Device
 * Convert to saving only hashed password once ESP8266 Arduino library v2.6.0 is released